ardakarayel/Arda_Karayel/README.md

 Thus, we reject the null hypothesis (H₀) and conclude that there is a significant negative association.

  We accept the alternative hypothesis (H₁) for air pollution.
+---

+# Hypothesis Testing: Arable Land and Happiness

+### Hypothesis Recap:

+- **H₀ (Null Hypothesis):** There is no significant relationship between arable land percentage and happiness.

+- **H₁ (Alternative Hypothesis):** Arable land is significantly correlated with happiness scores.

+ Arable land
+- **Pearson r = -0.1380, p = 0.1117**
+- **Spearman ρ = -0.1371, p = 0.1141**

+Both p-values are greater than 0.05, indicating that the relationship is not statistically significant.
+We fail to reject the null hypothesis.
+There is no sufficient evidence to support a significant correlation between arable land and happiness.

+---

+# Hypothesis Testing: Coastline Ratio and Happiness
+### Hypothesis Recap:

+- **H₀ (Null Hypothesis):** There is no significant relationship between coastline ratio and happiness.

+- **H₁ (Alternative Hypothesis):** Coastline ratio is significantly correlated with happiness scores.

+Results:
+ Coastline

+- **Pearson r = 0.3608, p = 0.00001**
+- **Spearman ρ = 0.4206, p = 0.00000**

+Both p-values are well below 0.05, indicating a statistically significant positive relationship.
+We reject the null hypothesis.
+There is strong evidence that greater coastline access is positively associated with happiness.

 ###  Final Decision: